Mental Health Diversion Programs In Pennsylvania

 Everyone who has watched a courtroom drama has probably seen someone accused of a crime use the “insanity plea.”
 The common understanding is that simply claiming to be insane will result in complete elimination of any charges and allow the accused person to go free.
 However, mental health issues in the criminal justice system are much more complicated than that.
 There are a couple of programs in the Commonwealth of Pennsylvania that offer alternatives to prison and treatment for various mental health issues in certain circumstances.
 These can be a great option if you’ve been accused of a crime, but there are numerous complications and nuances involved.

 Only an experienced, committed attorney can help you through the process to get access to the right solutions and court programs for you.
-At Thompson Law, our lead attorney has 15 years of criminal defense experience in Scranton and throughout Lackawanna County.
+Attorney William D. Thompson, founder of Thompson Law, has 19 years of criminal defense experience in Scranton and throughout Lackawanna County.
 He takes a personalized approach, taking the time to get to know each client and working closely with them to determine the best course of action.
-If there is a court diversion program that fits your needs, we will find it.
+If there is a court diversion program that fits your needs, he will find it.

 Mental Health Diversion Options